kristofhracza/tim_apple/README.md

 ### Is this cheat read-only?
 It can be if you use the features that don't write to the game's memory.
-Namely: All ESP, Bunny Hop and Trigger Bot
+Namely: All ESP, Bunny Hop, Aim Bot and Trigger Bot I'll be working on try to make everything read-only (Anti-Flash aside because it's impossible to make it external)

 ## Credits
 - [ocornut/imgui](https://github.com/ocornut/imgui)